 Natacha has also left her permanent mark in downtown Hartford; in 2014 she was one of sixteen artists selected by the City of Hartford’s Livable, Sustainable Neighborhood Initiative (LSNI) and the Marketing, Events and Cultural Affairs Division (MECA) to participate in the first “Outside the Box“ program, turning vandalized utility boxes into public art in one of the city’s most bustling neighborhoods.

-Since 2011, Natacha has been part of the Founders’ Circle of the Winterhouse Symposium on Design Education and Social Change, a collaborative network of 25+ leading thinkers and practitioners in design, architecture, industrial design, and engineering who address issues central to promoting social innovation.
+Since 2011, Natacha has been part of the Winterhouse Institute‘s Founders’ Circle for its Symposium on Design Education and Social Change, a collaborative network of 30+ leading thinkers and practitioners in design, architecture, industrial design, and engineering who address issues central to promoting social innovation.

 Natacha Poggio holds a Master of Fine Arts (M.F.A.) in Experience Design from the University of Texas at Austin and a Bachelor of Fine Arts (B.F.A.) in Graphic Design from the University of Buenos Aires, Argentina.
-Natacha is a native of Argentina, bilingual speaker of Spanish and English, has traveled over 20 countries and has been a contributing member of the American Institute of Graphic Arts (AIGA) since 2007.
+Natacha was born in Argentina, is a bilingual speaker of Spanish and English, has traveled 25+ countries and has been a contributing member of the American Institute of Graphic Arts (AIGA) since 2007.
+At the local level, she currently serves in the AIGA Houston Board as Associate Director of Design Advocacy and at the national level, she contributes to the Design Educators Community Steering Committee (AIGA DEC) since 2017.

 Specialties » social impact design, social innovation, graphic design, sustainability, experience design, universal design, community-driven design, humanitarian design, global healthcare communication, service design, user experience, accessibility, interaction design, information design, usability, service-learning